cloudposse/terraform-aws-components/modules/account-quotas/README.md

 ---
 title: "Component: `account-quotas`"
 tags:
-  - component
+  - component/account-quotas
-  - layer/baseline
+  - layer/foundation
-  - aws
+  - provider/aws
 ---

 This component is responsible for requesting service quota increases.
 We recommend making requests here rather than in